Apodini/swift-log-elk/README.md

 [![Build and Test](https://github.com/Apodini/swift-log-elk/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/Apodini/swift-log-elk/actions/workflows/build-and-test.yml)
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Apodini/swift-log-elk/blob/master/LICENSE)

-### **swift-log-elk is a logging backend library for Apple's swift-log**
+### **LoggingELK is a logging backend library for Apple's swift-log**

-The swift-log-elk library provides a logging backend for Apple's [apple/swift-log](https://github.com/apple/swift-log/) package (which basically just defines a logging API).
+The LoggingELK library provides a logging backend for Apple's [apple/swift-log](https://github.com/apple/swift-log/) package (which basically just defines a logging API).
 The log entries are properly formatted, cached, and then uploaded via HTTP/HTTPS to [elastic/logstash](https://github.com/elastic/logstash), which allows for further processing in its pipeline.
 The logs can then be stored in [elastic/elasticsearch](https://github.com/elastic/elasticsearch) and visualized in [elastic/kibana](https://github.com/elastic/kibana).

 ## Features
 - Written completly in Swift